-The Company also provides limited perquisites to the executive officers, which have historically included country club membership, an annual physical, financial planning and an auto allowance.
+The Company also provides limited perquisites to the executive officers, which currently include financial planning and an annual physical.
 The Committee annually reviews the types and value of the perquisites provided to the executive officers as part of its overall review of executive compensation.
-The Committee determined the perquisites paid in fiscal 2023 to be reasonable.
+The Committee determined the perquisites paid in fiscal 2024 to be reasonable.

 Certain of these perquisites are treated as taxable income.
-Effective January 1, 2021, we ceased reimbursing our executive officers for the income taxes due on these perquisites ("tax gross-ups"), and effective for fiscal 2023 we ceased providing auto allowances and country club benefits for our executive officers other than country club initiation fee benefits for Mr. Sayler and Mr. Tucker based on their employment terms at hire.
+We do not reimburse our executive officers for the income taxes due on these perquisites ("tax gross-ups"), and beginning in fiscal 2023 we ceased providing auto allowances and country club benefits for our executive officers other than country club initiation fee benefits for Mr. Sayler and Mr. Tucker based on their employment terms at hire.